The Gerund

 It’s time for leaving the office and heading home.

-He realized it was time for making important decisions.
+He realised it was time for making important decisions.

 Purpose of + gerund: